uc-cdis/cdis-manifest/va-testing.data-commons.org/dashboard/Public/documentation/_sources/index.rst.txt

 the cohort’s information.

 We expect that this documentation in addition to the OHDSI tutorials are sufficient for most analyses that users will attempt.
-If your phenotype and analysis variables are more complex than this documentation covers, please contact us for consultation at craig.teerlink@va.gov
+If you have any questions, please contact us at support@datacommons.io.

 **Gen3 GWAS**
 -------------

-Use this App to perform a high throughput GWAS on MVP data using the University of Washington Genesis pipeline.
+Use this App to perform a high throughput Genome-wide association studies (GWAS) on MVP data using the University of Washington Genesis pipeline.
 For more information about the Genesis pipeline please refer to the publication `“Genetic association testing using the GENESIS R/Bioconductor package” <https://doi.org/10.1093/bioinformatics/btz567>`__.

-Genome-wide association studies (GWAS) help scientists identify genes associated with a particular disease (or another trait).
+GWAS help scientists identify genes associated with a particular disease (or another trait).
 This method studies the entire set of DNA (the genome) of a large group of people, searching for small variations, called single nucleotide polymorphisms or SNPs (pronounced “snips”).

 We offer two types of GWAS analysis-

-**Genome-wide association studies (GWAS) for quantitative phenotype**
+**Genome-wide association studies (GWAS) for Quantitative phenotype**

-**Genome-wide association studies (GWAS) for a case-control study**
+**Genome-wide association studies (GWAS) for a Case-Control study**

 Each of these Gen3 GWAS options are available through the GWAS App, and consists of several steps.
 To navigate between the steps, click the Next